 Mount Holyoke uses Zoom web conferencing for video conferences and online class meetings.
 Please create a Zoom account using your MHC email address.
 This account will allow you to host meetings that last up to 40 minutes.
 Once you have created a Zoom account, you can test it and your internet connection by going to this Zoom Test Room.

 We suggest you record a short video of yourself on the computer you will use, in the area where you plan to work.
 View the video to make sure your face is clearly visible to your audience and everything else is working as you would like.
 Making sure your voice is clear on the tape and your face, particularly your mouth, is clearly visible (not in the shadows) is critical to helping your students understand what you are saying.

 A professional Zoom account, allowing longer meetings and needed for most classes, can be assigned to you once you have a personal account with your MHC email.

-my.mtholyoke.edu is the portal to the college Student Information System and other college resources.
+my.mtholyoke is the portal to the college Student Information System and other college resources.
 You will log in with your Mount Holyoke username and password, once your credentials are set.
 You should be able to access your class roster and other privileged information about your course through this portal.
 Grades are submitted to the Registrar's office on this site.
+The site also contains links to college events and other tools including changing your password.
 If you encounter problems accessing your course information, please contact the Registrar's Office or your PaGE program director.